caf-expert/CAF-Hackathon-Migration/challenges/challenge1.md

 - What tools or technologies will be used to show server dependencies to Contoso?
 - Before migrating any servers to Azure, a cost estimate must be performed.
 This estimation must be presented under Contoso Land Surveying current pricing offer and their negotiated price with Microsoft.
 How will you perform this calculation?
 - What tools or technologies will be used to allow servers to be domain-joined in Azure and logged on to with existing identities that will persist should hybrid connectivity not be available between Contoso Land Surveying on-premises datacenter and Azure?
-- How will Contoso Mortgage host its public DNS in Azure and manage DNS records for its migrated web applications?
+- How will Contoso Land Surveying host its public DNS in Azure and manage DNS records for its migrated web applications?

 Discuss with your peer group...